The truth about Sri Lanka’s most beautiful train journey – Kandy – Ella

 We had two weeks travelling round Sri Lanka (see here for my full 14 day Sri Lanka itinerary).
 As Kandy was not on our route, we started our train journey to Ella from Nuwara Eliya – a quiet hilltop town famous for its surrounding tea plantations.
 Nuwara Eliya doesn’t have it’s own train station, so if you are joining the train from here, you will need to get a taxi or tuk tuk to Nanu Oya station, which is just 20 minutes from Nuwara Eliya.

-You might think that the slower trains are better for taking in the views, but they are much busier than the express trains.
-This not only makes it quite hot and uncomfortable but puts a dampener on the experience when you can only see someone’s sweaty back instead of the gorgeous views.
+This can make the slow trains quite hot and uncomfortable.
+It also puts a dampener on the experience when you can only see someone’s sweaty back instead of the gorgeous views!

-Truth #3.
-There’s no point arriving early
+3. There's no point arriving early

 Views from the open door on the Kandy - Ella train across villages tea plantations, Sri Lanka